top of page

 By Dennis and Barbara Rainey

 Do you know what is likely the most valuable gift you can give your children?
-It’s not your old pickup, a college education, or even your reputation for integrity.
-They’ll benefit from all of those things—but your children ultimately want more than your stuff, your wealth, and your good family name.
+It’s not your old pickup truck, a college education, or even your reputation for integrity.
+They’ll benefit from all of those things—but your children ultimately want more than your stuff, your wealth, or your good family name.

 This truth about what children want applies to all ages.
-I (Dennis) remember my first “date” with Ashley when she was just three years old.
+I (Dennis) remember my first “date” with Ashley when she was a young girl.
 I called her from the office and said, “Hi, Princess, this is Dad.
 I would really like to have a special date with you tonight.”

 She giggled.
 Then I heard her say to Barbara in an excited voice, “Daddy wants to take me out on a date!”